pymc-devs/pytensor/doc/tutorial/adding.rst

 Adding two Scalars
 ==================

-To get us started with Pytensor and get a feel of what we're working with, let's make a simple function: add two numbers together.
+To get us started with PyTensor and get a feel of what we're working with, let's make a simple function: add two numbers together.
 Here is how you do
 it: